memfault/interrupt/_drafts/offensive-programming.md

 ### Benefits of Offensive Programming

-You might be asking why you should instrument your code and firmware with a bunch of asserts, timers, watchdogs, and coordinated faults, and that's reasonable.
-Software crashing on an embedded system doesn't just take down a thread, it often takes the entire system down with it and forces a reboot!
+You might be asking why you should instrument your code and firmware with a bunch of asserts, timers, watchdogs, and coordinated faults, and that's a reasonable question.
+Software crashes on an embedded system don't just take down a thread, but often the entire system as well.

 There are two sides to this double-edged sword.